Fundamental Analysis and Technical Analysis

-4. The past and present data are required for analysis.
+4. You need past and present data for analysis.

-5. In Fundamental Analysis the intrinsic value of the stock can be determined by analyzing an income statement, balance sheet, return on equity, etc.
+5. You can determine the intrinsic value of the stock by analyzing an income statement, balance sheet, return on equity, etc.

-6. The future price of the stock is decided upon the past and present performance and success of the company.
+6. You can decide the future price of the stock on the basis of past and present performance and success of the company.